html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports-201/en/index.md

     </script>
     </body>

-Despite JQuery being used in many places, it's only loaded once because we're reusing the import.
+Despite JQuery being used in many places, it's only loaded once because the browser is reusing the import.

 <h2 id="conslusion">Conclusion</h2>